Truveta Mapper: A Zero-shot Ontology Alignment Framework: Truveta Mapper (TM): Proposed approach for OM

 \subsection{Fine-tuning}

 The fine-tuning step aims to train the model on the downstream OM tasks.
-Only target subset ontologies, i.e., NCIT (Pharm), NCIT (Neoplas), and FMA (Body), are used for fine-tuning, using the same SmartIDs generated in the pre-training step.
+Only target subset ontologies, i.e., NCIT (Pharm), NCIT (Neoplas), and FMA (Body), are used for fine-tuning.
 The training data of each target sub-ontologies is augmented using the exact matches present in the labels and synonyms of other subset ontologies.
 We are also taking advantage of older ontology versions to add more synonyms to each target label.
 This expands the training corpus, enriches the data with minimal processing, and helps to perform more comprehensive learning.
 After the data augmentation for all the target sub-ontologies, fine-tuning is performed only on these target sub-ontologies corpora, i.e., NCIT (Pharm), NCIT (Neoplas), and FMA (Body).

-For each node in the target ontologies, translation is performed from the target node label and all its synonyms to the target SmartIDs.
-The 462,789 samples that made up the fine-tuning data included 33.6\% Pharm, 13\% Neoplas, and 53.4\% Body subsets.
+Training data is generated for each class in the target ontologies, where the input is the class label, synonyms, and descriptions, and output is the corresponding node hierarchical-ID, using a separate identifier for each task. {{Similar to our pre-training approach, multi-task fine-tuning is performed on the downstream OM tasks.
+Some examples are presented in Table~\ref{tab:pre-training}.}}

+{{Based on the fine-tuning tasks described in Table \ref{tab:pre-training}, we generate the fine-tuning training data which has 462,789 samples from}} Pharm, Neoplas, and Body subsets.
 Using 8 Nvidia V100 32GB GPUs with a batch size of 20, the fine-tuning took around 21 epochs.
 For the fine-tuning, a learning rate of 1e-3 with linear decay scheduler and warm-up of 1.5 epoch using AdamW optimizer with eps of 1e-8 and weight decay of 1e-2 is used.
-For the validation set, 10\% of the test data is used, with 46.6\% Pharm, 18.5\% Neoplas, and 34.9\% Body.